acestronautical/dotfiles/README.md

 this repo must be cloned to ~ for stow to function as shown, if you wish to clone elsewhere use ```stow --target=~ <configuration>```

-If a dotfile already exists (such as .bashrc) then stow will fail with a conflict warning, this is the desired behavior so that existing configuration is not lost.
+If a file already exists (such as .bashrc) then stow will fail with a conflict warning, this is the desired behavior so that existing configuration is not lost.
 If you wish to overwrite an existing configuration you must manually delete the existing file(s) and rerun stow.

 ## bash

 Some parts of the .bashrc configuration (such as cowsay/fortune) require running ```install_bashrc_commands``` in order to function, to view/edit which commands will be installed scroll to the end of .bash_aliases.

+## git

+work in progress

 ## vscode